PO Box 130255

 Design and execute weekly lesson plans that engage students with diverse age-appropriate content in a creative manner.

 Provide a challenging, accessible, and motivating repertoire via multiple teaching modalities.

 Conduct teaching in a manner that reflects the partner school’s philosophy and expectations.

 Manage student behaviors consistently in a proactive manner that mirrors school protocols.

 Communicate and coordinate with a team of teaching professionals to create a comprehensive classroom experience for students.

-Along with a second Music Teaching Artist, collaborate and present 1-2 culminating performances during the school year, specifically a holiday concert and spring music concert.
+Along with a second Music Teaching Artist, collaborate and present a culminating performances during the school year, specifically the spring music concert.

 Undergraduate degree in Music, Performing Arts, Education or equivalent experience

 Experience working with the arts education, and teaching elementary and middle school students